Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/GroundTruth/KeypointLabeler.md

 ## Keypoint Template

-Keypoint templates are used to define the keypoints and skeletal connections captured by the KeypointLabeler.
-The keypoint template takes advantage of Unity's humanoid animation rig, and allows the user to automatically associate template keypoints to animation rig joints.
+Keypoint Templates are used to define the keypoints and skeletal connections captured by the Keypoint Labeler.
+The Keypoint Template takes advantage of Unity's humanoid animation rig, and allows the user to automatically associate template keypoints to animation rig joints.
 Additionally, the user can choose to ignore the rigged points, or add points not defined in the rig.

-A [COCO](https://cocodataset.org/#home) keypoint template is included in the Perception package.
+A [COCO](https://cocodataset.org/#home) Keypoint Template is included in the Perception package.

 ### Editor

-The keypoint template editor allows the user to create/modify a keypoint template.
+The Keypoint Template editor allows the user to create/modify a Keypoint Template.
 The editor consists of the header information, the keypoint array, and the skeleton array.

 ![Header section of the keypoint template](../images/keypoint_template_header.png)
 <br/>_Header section of the keypoint template_